-The German Research Foundation (DFG) and the German Council of Science and Humanities have administered the Excellence Initiative since 2006 and will continue to do so through October 2019.
-The goal is to promote top-level research and to strengthen Germany as an internationally competitive research location.
+The German Research Foundation (DFG) and the German Council of Science and Humanities have administered the Excellence Initiative since 2006 until October 2019.
+The goal was to promote top-level research and to strengthen Germany as an internationally competitive research location.
 This overall objective continues to be pursued and further developed in the context of the follow-up programme, the Excellence Strategy.

-- Graduate schools are designed to train doctoral students while offering the best conditions within a research field, including excellent academic supervision.
+- Graduate schools were designed to train doctoral students while offering the best conditions within a research field, including excellent academic supervision.

-- Clusters of Excellence support and promote scientific research in socially or economically relevant subjects.
-Several researchers work together on projects and exchange ideas on relevant topics.
+- Clusters of Excellence supported and promoted scientific research in socially or economically relevant subjects.
+Several researchers worked together on projects and exchange ideas on relevant topics.

-- Institutional strategies guide the long-term development of the university.
-This includes the strategic expansion of top-level research in certain areas.
+- Institutional strategies guided the long-term development of the university.
+This included the strategic expansion of top-level research in certain areas.